MRtrix3/mrtrix3/docs/reference/commands/tcksift.rst

 -  **-out_mu file** output the final value of SIFT proportionality coefficient mu to a text file

--  **-output_debug** provide various output images for assessing & debugging performance etc.
+-  **-output_debug dirpath** write to a directory various output images for assessing & debugging performance etc.

 -  **-out_selection path** output a text file containing the binary selection of streamlines